Pair density wave, infinite-length stripes, and holon Wigner crystal in single-band Hubbard model on diagonal square lattice

-{\bf Conclusion: } We have investigated the ground-state properties of the extended $t'$-Hubbard model on the diagonal square lattice and observed a variety of emergent orders such as $d$-wave PDW, infinite-length stripes, and WC* phases, on wide cylinders with varying doping concentrations and $t'$.
-To the best of our knowledge, this is probably the first controlled numerical evidence of dominant PDW ordering in the single-band Hubbard model on wide square lattices.
-Moreover, our findings reveal that fluctuating spin and charge density orders along the stripe may play a crucial role in facilitating PDW superconductivity even though the fully developed CDW order in the WC* phase suppresses SC.
-Similar implications regarding density-fluctuation enhanced superconductivity have been proposed in a variety of previous studies \cite{Castellani1995,Perali1996,Arrigoni2004}.
-Nonetheless, a comprehensive understanding of the multifaceted connection between the spin/charge density fluctuation and the enhancement of finite-momentum SC pairing requires further investigations in the future.
-Our study of the t'-Hubbard model on a diagonal square lattice provides a novel platform for exploring incommensurate PDW ground states and the intertwine between the charge density, spin density, and pair density orders.
+On regular square lattice, the limited stripe length ($\leq L_y$) caused by the geometric constraint fundamentally restricts measurement of long-distance correlations along the stripe direction.
+Consequently, prior DMRG studies could only investigate correlations perpendicular to stripes, which exhibited short-range SC correlations without sign-changing oscillations in hole-doped models on cylinders with moderate width \cite{Jiang2021White,Jiang2022White,Jiang2024,Lu2023Sign}.
+Our diagonal lattice design overcomes this limitation through the formation of extended i-stripes.
+The direct probe of long-distance physics along i-stripe reveals quasi-long-range PDW which is unobserved in the previous studies.
+The extended stripe formation also significantly strengthens the SC correlation perpendicular to stripes, establishing a 2D-like SC order with quasi-long-range SC correlations in both directions.
+Moreover, it uncovers a novel interplay between CDW and PDW order: the short-range sign-changing SC correlation in the WC* phase evolves into quasi-long-range PDW upon partially melting of density order, suggesting that fluctuating charge density orders along the stripe could be crucial in facilitating PDW, even though fully developed CDW order suppresses SC in WC* phase.
+Similar implications regarding density-fluctuation enhanced superconductivity have been proposed in several studies for uniform SC \cite{Castellani1995,Perali1996,Arrigoni2004}.
+Nonetheless, a comprehensive understanding of the multifaceted connection between the spin/charge density fluctuation and the enhancement of finite-momentum SC pairing demands further investigations.
+Finally, by spontaneously breaking the reflection symmetry of diagonal square lattices, it is possible to realize the nematic phase which can not be precisely determined on regular square cylinders.
+All these new observations establish the $t'$-Hubbard model on diagonal square lattices as a novel platform for exploring PDW physics and the interplay between charge density, spin density, and unconventional SC in high-Tc superconductors and related quantum materials.

-\emph{Acknowledgments:} We would like to thank Hong-Chen Jiang and Hong Yao for insightful discussions and suggestions.
-Y.-F.J. acknowledges support from MOSTC under Grant No. 2022YFA1402703 and from NSFC under Grant No. 12347107.
+\emph{Acknowledgments:} We would like to thank Steven A. Kivelson, Hong-Chen Jiang, Zheng-Cheng Gu and Hong Yao for insightful discussions and suggestions.
+Y.-F.J. acknowledges support from National Key R$\&$D Program of China under Grants No. 2022YFA1402703 and from NSFC under Grant No. 12347107 and 12574160.
+The DMRG code used in this work is publicly available in Github \cite{code}

 \begin{widetext}

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}